 Cap Rate = Net Operating Income / Total Cost

 Net Operating Income, or NOI for short, is based on annual numbers and is gross rents minus all expenses, but excluding the P&I portion of a mortgage payment.
-For many properties, expense include taxes, insurance, repairs and vacancy.
+For many properties, expenses include taxes, insurance, repairs and vacancy.

-Note that it is critical to estimate the cost of repairs and vacancy.
+Note that it is critical to estimate the cost of repairs and vacancies.
 You’ll see above the estimates that we use for both of these costs.
 Running the numbers for the above property yields a cap rate of 10% ($6,778.44 / $67,800 = 10%).

 Generally, a cap rate of at least 6% or better is a must.
 While we don't always calculate a cap rate for our investments (the rent ratio is enough), our properties fall in the 8 to 10% range.